top of page

 The second summit was a speed ascent of the entire Gouter route, from Nid'Aigle to Summit in 8 hours 36 mins.
 Descending back to Nid'Aigle the same day (14h 58m round trip).
 A route which usually takes 3 days.

 The eight highest mountain in the world.
-Simon became the youngest British person to successfully climb Manaslu without supplemental oxygen (27).
-Climbing directly from camp 3 to summit, and back to camp 3, in one 18 hour push without using a camp 4.
+I became the youngest British person to successfully climb Manaslu without supplemental oxygen (27).
+Climbing directly from camp 3 to summit, and back to camp 3, in one 18 hour push without using Camp 4.

 IMG_6337_edited.jpg